An atom chip interferometer: Experimental protocol

-Atoms in both clock states $\left|2,1\right>$ and $\left|1,-1\right>$, are detected by absorption imaging after a short ($<$~1~ms) free expansion during which a magnetic field gradient can be applied to accelerate the fall of the atoms away from the chip.
+Atoms in both clock states $\left|2,1\right>$ and $\left|1,-1\right>$ are detected by absorption imaging after a short ($<$~1-ms) free expansion during which a magnetic field gradient can be applied to accelerate the fall of the atoms away from the chip.
 This gradient is created with one wire of the atom chip.
 There are two different detection modes depending on whether we want to observe atom displacements or interference fringes.

-\textit{Single detection protocol:} To observe atom displacements, we use a single detection pulse and no magnetic field gradient.
+\textit{Single-detection protocol:} To observe atom displacements, we use a single detection pulse and no magnetic field gradient.
 To detect atoms polarized in state $\left|2,1\right>$, we shine a beam on the atoms on the transition between $F=2$ and $F'=3$.
 To detect atoms in state $\left|1,-1\right>$, we first apply a short pulse of MOT light (without repumping beam) that induces spontaneous heating which reduces the atomic density of atoms in $\left|2,1\right>$ to an undetectable level.
 We then use a repumping pulse on the transition between $F=1$ and $F'=2$ to transfer atoms to state $F=2$, followed by a detection pulse on the $F=2$ and $F'=3$ transition.

-\textit{Double detection protocol:} To observe normalized interference fringes, it is necessary to measure both populations.
-After a 500~$\mu$s free expansion during which a short pulse of magnetic field gradient was applied, atoms in state $\left|2,1\right>$ are detected following the \textit{single detection protocol}.
+\textit{Double-detection protocol:} To observe normalized interference fringes, it is necessary to measure both populations.
+After a 500-$\mu$s free expansion during which a short pulse of magnetic field gradient was applied (typically, 170~mA is used in the wire carrying $I_d$, see figure \ref{fig_AtomChip}.a), atoms in state $\left|2,1\right>$ are detected following the \textit{single-detection protocol}.
 This also moves those atoms out of the depth of field of the imaging system.
-Then, still following the \textit{single detection protocol}, atoms in the state $\left|1,-1\right>$ are dectected.
+Then, still following the \textit{single-detection protocol}, atoms in the state $\left|1,-1\right>$ are detected.
 A time interval of 300~$\mu$s is chosen between the two detection pulses so as \cite{DupontNivet2016,Wirtschafter2022} to allow the atoms initially in $F=2$ to separate from those initially in $F=1$ on the absorption image.